learn-co-students/plotting-data-lab-demo-machine-learning/README.md

 ### Working again with our travel data

 Let's again get our travel data from our excel spreadsheet.
-If we do not already have `pandas` and `xldr` for retrieving data from excel, we should install it now.
+If we do not already have `pandas` and `xlrd` for retrieving data from excel, we should install it now.

 ```python